angular/angular-cli/docs/documentation/build.md

 The build artifacts will be stored in the `dist/` directory.

+All commands that build or serve your project, `ng build/serve/e2e`, will delete the output directory (`dist/` by default).
+This can be disabled via the `--no-delete-output-path` (or `--delete-output-path=false`) flag.

 ### Build Targets and Environment Files

 `ng build` can specify both a build target (`--target=production` or `--target=development`) and an